 Understanding the Issues: Medical Marijuana and the 2019 Legislative Session

 State Question 788 prohibits employers from punishing employees solely based on their status as a medical marijuana license holder, or for merely failing a drug test.
-Arizona’s medical marijuana law contains a nondiscrimination provision very similar to the one found in SQ 788; however in 2011, the Arizona Legislature passed HB 2541 to amend the nondiscrimination provision to protect employers under limited circumstances.
+Arizona’s medical marijuana law contained a nondiscrimination provision very similar to the one found in SQ 788; however in 2011, the Arizona Legislature passed HB 2541 to amend the nondiscrimination provision to protect employers under limited circumstances.
 The amendment defines certain criteria employers can use to determine whether an employee is impaired by marijuana and protects employers from retribution for “actions based on the employer’s good faith belief that an employee had an impairment while working on the employer’s premises or during hours of employment.”

 For patients, insurance providers, and physicians, this raises some important questions.
 Five states currently require workers’ compensation insurance to pay for medical marijuana if it is recommended by a physician: Connecticut, Maine, Minnesota, New Jersey and New Mexico.
-In other states, insurance companies typically do not provide this service.
-Will health insurance or workers’ compensation providers be required to cover medical marijuana if it is recommended by a physician?
+In other states, it is not generally covered.
+Will workers’ compensation or health insurance providers be required to cover medical marijuana if it is recommended by a physician?

-The passage of SQ 788 has opened up opportunities for business and investment in an entirely new sector, and already Oklahoma has seen 651 new businesses approved for dispensary licenses to meet new demand for medical marijuana.
+The passage of SQ 788 has opened up opportunities for business and investment in an entirely new sector, and already Oklahoma has seen hundreds of new businesses approved for dispensary licenses to meet new demand for medical marijuana.
 Because of federal regulations, most federally-insured banks refuse to serve these businesses, forcing them to operate as cash-only enterprises.
 This status exposes these businesses to a significant amount of risk, and makes it more difficult for the state, including the Tax Commission, to oversee, audit, and regulate these firms.
-What regulatory framework will the state implement to insure these businesses comply with all appropriate state laws, including tax laws?
+What regulatory framework will the state implement to ensure these businesses comply with all appropriate state laws, including tax laws?

 Businesses dealing with medical marijuana already face increased risk due to their unrecognized federal status and their requirement to deal only in cash.
-However, they may be at additional risk if they are not able to insure their business and possessions.
+They may be at additional risk, however, if they are not able to ensure their business and possessions.

 Oklahoma and the Federal Government

 During the 115th Congress (2017-2018), the STATES Act (S.3032) was introduced by Sen. Elizabeth Warren.
 The bill would recognize the legalization of marijuana in states, territories, and tribal reservations that have voted to legalize cannabis and has five Republican and five Democrat cosponsors in the Senate.
 An identical bill (HR 6043) introduced in the House has the support of 15 Republicans and 15 Democrats.
 Twelve state governors (seven Democrats, four Republicans, and one Independent) wrote a letter in support of the bill, and President Trump indicated that he would likely support the measure.
 No members of Congress from Oklahoma have signed on to either bill as a co-sponsor.